FEUP-LDTS-2023/project-l12gr03/README.md

 **Problem in Context**

-By its very nature our game needs to show itself to the user through the screen, take user inputs and also act accordingly to said input
-, while it is perfectly possible to have a single class that does this three functions said class would violate the **Single Responsibility Principle**
+By its very nature our game needs to show itself to the user through the screen, take user inputs and also act accordingly to said input, while it is perfectly possible to have a single class that does this three functions said class would violate the **Single Responsibility Principle**

 **The Pattern**